Bealby/grandpas-pocket-watch-shop/README.md

-- The `Services` page can only be accessed if you are a registered user and non users will be advised to register before hand.
+- The `Services` page can only be accessed if you are a registered user and non users will be advised to register beforehand.
 This will be highlighted in the sign-up page, to inform the user the benefits of registering.

 - The `Services` page will have a 2 column design for desktop and 1 column for mobile.

 - The main header of the page will invite the user to visit the shop, which will then be followed by the proposal for